 Grad research paper

 Artificial Intelligence has changed substantially over the past year.
-The Large Language Model (LLM) has taken over the public consciousness, with public facing chatbot programs finally arriving, it feels like the entire world is racing to figure out what a model like this cannot be used for.
+The Large Language Model (LLM) has taken over the public consciousness, with public facing chatbot programs finally arriving.
+It feels like the entire world is racing to figure out what a model like this cannot be used for.
 One particular use case that has become common, is students using the chatbot function for help on homework and tests at all grade levels, with improved models even being able to pass standardized tests like the Bar exam all on their own.
-As academic institutions come to terms with the new landscape of tools that students can use, some are adapting quickly with methods ranging from allowing the use of chatbots to getting rid of homework entirely, others are relying on an unproven technology.
+As academic institutions come to terms with the new landscape of tools that students can use, some are adapting quickly with methods ranging from allowing the use of chatbots to getting rid of homework entirely.
+Others are relying on an unproven technology.
 The technology in question is itself a statistical model, which in theory can detect the difference between content generated by a chatbot, and content created by a human.
 However, these tools have been shown to work poorly or not all, leaving teachers without reliable methods to know if students are benefitting from ChatGPT or similar services.

 Just after setting out to research this topic, OpenAI, the company behind ChatGPT published their own AI detection tool which they titled ‘AI Text Classifier’ in a lengthy blog post with a link to then beta version of the tool.
 Text can be pasted into a box, the classification run, and the model will return a classification, from ‘very unlikely’ to ‘likely’ to be AI-generated.
 In the blog post detailing the tool, OpenAI states that their tool “…correctly identifies 26% of AI-written text as ‘likely AI-written,’”.
-So, a team of researchers with extensive math and computer science backgrounds, a ten-billion-dollar investment from Microsoft, and the need to show the world that their tool has more use than writing essays for high school students and have created a model that is twenty-six percent accurate in detecting their own artificially generated text.
+So what does this all mean?
+Essentially, detecting AI generated content is a task difficult, even the makers of ChatGPT have yet to solve it, and thus it is unlikely that we will solve this task either.

 This paper is not an attempt at a solution to AI detection, consistently spotting AI generated text is a complex task that the creators of ChatGPT themselves have yet to complete.
 This project merely serves as an exploration into whether content that resembles human writing can be generated systematically and different methods of doing so, the characteristics of AI generated content, and creating models to compare current results from other research projects on this topic.
 After finding an appropriate dataset of articles and blog posts, we used those articles to generate text from ChatGPT, giving the bot the role of students of different grade levels.
 These texts are then run through different classification models, looking at human against AI writing, but also the different grade levels of AI writing compared against each other.
 Finally, we will examine the results and discuss possible ways to expand upon this work in the future.
 Existing tools for AI detection may not be perfect, but perhaps we can contribute something to the conversation.